 Kirsty – That Noise Is Mine

-I see a psychologist to make sure my mental health is looked after and whenever my kids are with their father I always make sure I get out of the house for a walk to clear my mind and refresh myself for when they return.
+I get professional help from a psychologist to make sure my mental health is looked after and whenever my kids are with their father I always make sure I get out of the house for a walk to clear my mind and refresh myself for when they return.

 Charlotte – Teens Got Cents